 Mirador de las Buitreras and Pico del Convento

 So, you’ve hiked El Caminito del Rey and want to see epic views of the gorge.
-Mirador de las Buitreras is an amazing viewpoint where you can get to in only an hour from El Kiosko Restaurant just outside El Chorro.
+Mirador de las Buitreras is an amazing viewpoint that you can get to in only an hour from El Kiosko Restaurant just outside El Chorro.

 By starting out the same tunnel (only about 200 meters down the road from the restaurant) as the short walk to El Caminito del Rey, you turn right on the track before entering a tunnel that takes you to the checkpoint, about 10-15 minutes in.